Rama12/EIPlatform1/Readme.md

 # 🔧 Electronics Repair Platform (EIPlatform)

-> A scalable electronics repair platform connecting customers, retailers, and OEMs with technicians through an operations-managed workflow.
+> The purpose of this document is to serve as a proposal of how to develop a scalable electronics repair platform connecting customers, retailers, and OEMs with technicians through an operations-managed workflow.

 [![TypeScript](https://img.shields.io/badge/TypeScript-007ACC?style=flat&logo=typescript&logoColor=white)](https://www.typescriptlang.org/)
 [![React](https://img.shields.io/badge/React-20232A?style=flat&logo=react&logoColor=61DAFB)](https://reactjs.org/)